RedisLabs/redislabs-docs/content/connect/install.md

     - A Redis Enterprise cluster, v6.2 or later

-    - [Redis Gears](https://docs.redis.com/latest/modules/redisgears/) v1.2.4 or later must be installed on the cluster.
+    - [RedisGears](https://docs.redis.com/latest/modules/redisgears/) v1.2.4 or later must be installed on the cluster.

     - A target Redis database, which can be added after setting up Redis Connect.